 Projects receiving a reservation of credit will be required to provide quarterly reports, in a format prescribed by CHFA, updating the progress in securing construction and permanent financing, tax credit equity, and construction progress.
-The reporting template will be sent directly to the applicant via email.
+The quarterly reports must be provided to CHFA via the secure file delivery system.
+A template is available at www.chfainfo.com/arh/lihtc/Pages/application.aspx.